IntellectualSites/documentation/plotsquared/configuration/worlds.yml.md

       default: side
     # Schematic generating / auto pasting
     schematic:
-      # Whether or not the user can choose between a schematic when they claim a plot
+      # Whether the user can choose between a schematic when they claim a plot
       specify_on_claim: false
-      # Whether or not the schematic should be pasted on claim
+      # Whether the schematic should be pasted on claim
       on_claim: false
       # Define the schematic within the following format:
       # file: